fongc123/notes/Kubernetes/Security.md

 > [!INFO]
 > Responses and egress traffic are different.
 Egress traffic would imply that the pod is directly calling another pod instead of simply returning a response.

-By default, all pods can communicate with each other through services in a Kubernetes cluster.
+By default, all pods can communicate with each other through **services** in a Kubernetes cluster.
 A <span style = "color:lightblue">network policy</span> is a Kubernetes object that restricts communication between pods.
-The object is applied to a pod using labels.
+The object is applied to a pod using labels. **Pods that were able to communicate with each other through service objects are now restricted by the network policy.**

 ```yaml
 # FILENAME: db-networking-policy.yml